diskuv/dkml-ghmirror/vagrant/win32/README.md

 the value of `config.vm.box` in Vagrantfile, from https://docs.microsoft.com/en-us/azure/virtual-desktop/language-packs
 - Place it in this directory (`vagrant/win32`) with the new name `CLIENTLANGPACKDVD_OEM_MULTI.iso`

-SECOND, to start the Windows virtual machines:
+SECOND, to start the Windows virtual machines you can use the following PowerShell script:

 ```powershell
 # Only English (en-US)